Kang Daniel: 2022–present: Acting debut, The Story, and concert tour

 As his first English-language single, Kang released "Look Where We Are" with 220 Kid and Willim on January 26, 2023.
-Held in Las Vegas, Kang is set to perform at the We Bridge Music Festival on April 21 and participate in the three-day exposition hosted by the Grammy Museum.
+Held in Las Vegas, Kang performed at the We Bridge Music Festival and participated in the three-day exposition hosted by the Grammy Museum on April 21.
+He then released his fifth Korean EP Realiez on June 19 and performed at the 2023 Summer Sonic Festival on August 19 and 20.
+In the same month, Kang returned as the fixed MC of Street Woman Fighter 2.
+His documentary film titled Kang Daniel: My Parade that followed him through his first world tour with concert footage, behind-the-scenes rehearsals, and exclusive interviews was released in movie theaters around the world on August 30 and September 2.